siyuan-note/user-guide-en_US/2 FAQs.md

 ## Why are there many things like `{: id="20201024020406"}` inserted into my Markdown?

 These contents are used to store the content block identification and follow the kramdown syntax.
-For details, please see ((20200924095851-u5jmzr3 "{{.text}}")) .
-In the editor settings, the "Keep the block ID when exiting" is checked by default.
-After closing this option, the unreferenced ID will be automatically cleaned up when you exit SiYuan.

-#Note#: Turning off this option will have side effects:

-* Cause the content block URL to become invalid
-* Causes frequent content conflicts during synchronization

-From the perspective of stability, it is recommended not to turn off this option.
-If you just use SiYuan as a local Markdown editor (not using two-way links, bookmarks, etc.), you can consider turning it off, but in this case we recommend you to use other software, such as [Typora](https://typora .io).

-In addition, ((20201214230103-vwt7v43 "here")) are some of our thoughts on Markdown, welcome to browse.
+For details, please see ((20200924095851-u5jmzr3 "{{.text}}")).

 ## Is there any #Note# for deleting files/folders?